IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 --- abstract

-This document details concerns about how Internet of Things devices use IP addresses and DNS names.
+This document details concerns about how Internet of Things (IoT) devices use IP addresses and DNS names.
-The issue becomes acute as network operators begin deploying RFC8520 Manufacturer Usage Description (MUD) definitions to control device access.
+These concerns become acute as network operators begin deploying RFC 8520 Manufacturer Usage Description (MUD) definitions to control device access.

-This document makes recommendations on when and how to use DNS names in MUD files.
+Alos, this document makes recommendations on when and how to use DNS names in MUD files.

 --- middle

 # Introduction

 {{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources.
-Access Control Lists (ACLs) can be defined in an RFC8520 Manufacturer Usage Description (MUD) file that permit a device to access Internet resources by DNS name or IP address.
+Access Control Lists (ACLs) can be defined in an RFC 8520 Manufacturer Usage Description (MUD) file that permit a device to access Internet resources by their DNS names or IP addresses.

-Use of a DNS name rather than IP address in the ACL has many advantages: not only does the layer of indirection permit the mapping of name to IP address to be changed over time, it also generalizes automatically to IPv4 and IPv6 addresses, as well as permitting a variety of load balancing strategies, including multi-CDN deployments wherein load balancing can account for geography and load.
+Use of a DNS name rather than an IP address in an ACL has many advantages: not only does the layer of indirection permit the mapping of a name to IP address(es) to be changed over time, it also generalizes automatically to IPv4 and IPv6 addresses, as well as permitting a variety of load balancing strategies, including multi-CDN deployments wherein load balancing can account for geography and load.

-At the MUD policy enforcement point -- the firewall -- there is a problem.
-The firewall has access only to the layer-3 headers of the packet.
+However, the use of DNS names has implications on how ACL are executed at the MUD policy enforcement point (typically, a firewall).
+Conceretely, the firewall has access only to the Layer 3 headers of the packet.
 This includes the source and destination IP address, and if not encrypted by IPsec, the destination UDP or TCP port number present in the transport header.
 The DNS name is not present!

 It has been suggested that one answer to this problem is to provide a forced intermediate for the TLS connections.
 In theory, this could be done for TLS 1.2 connections.